 Walk in Student Centre: Based in the Students’ Union building past, present and future students are able to get most answers and documents on a single visit.

-SSID is an information service that handles over 120,000 face to face enquiries and requests a year.
-We are committed to providing high quality service to students and their supporters.
-To achieve this we attempt apply the best traditional customer service techniques to a student service environment.
+SSID is an information service that handles over 100,000 face to face enquiries and requests a year.
+Our goal is to provide high quality service to our students.
+One way we achieve this, is by applying traditional customer service techniques in a student service environment.

 The footfall counter in SSiD tells us that we have 130,000 visitors to the one-stop-shop each year.
 However we only manage to record about 50,000 of those visits.
 So statistics that we can share only tell part of the story but that is the part I am going to tell in this article.